JAlcocerT/JAlcocerT/content/blog/dev-WEB-APPS.md

 {{% /details %}}

+{{< details title="JAMStack Architecture with FastAPI vs Flask vs Django vs PB 📌" closed="true" >}}

+Combining a Python backend (like Django, Flask, or FastAPI) with Astro as the static site generator creates a classic decoupled Jamstack application.

+The core principles of Jamstack are:

+* **J**avaScript: Used by Astro for any dynamic front-end functionality.
+* **A**PIs: Provided by your Python backend to serve data.
+* **M**arkup: The static HTML files that Astro pre-renders.

+How the Components Fit Together

+1.  **The Backend (Your API):** The Python framework's role is to handle all the "back-end stuff"—data storage, business logic, and authentication.
+It doesn't render any web pages; it simply waits for requests and responds with data, typically in a JSON format.

+2.  **The Frontend (Astro):** Astro fetches this data at **build time** (e.g., when you deploy the site) to generate static HTML pages for content that doesn't change often (like blog posts or product pages).
+For dynamic data (like a user's shopping cart or profile), Astro uses JavaScript to call the API **on the client-side** after the page has loaded.

+This separation provides significant benefits:

+* **Performance:** Static pages load instantly because they are pre-rendered and served from a CDN (Content Delivery Network), eliminating the need for server-side processing on every request.
+* **Security:** Since the front-end is static, there is no direct connection to your database.
+This greatly reduces the attack surface for common threats like SQL injection.
+* **Scalability:** A static site can handle massive traffic spikes because it's just serving files, not running a server-side application.
+The API scales independently, so you can optimize each part of the stack for its specific needs.

+{{< /details >}}

 In essence, while Jamstack's core philosophy is **centered around pre-built static sites**, the landscape is evolving, and hybrid approaches that include elements of SSR are becoming more common.